rachelsanders/Flask-FeatureFlags/README.md

 A feature flag handler is simply a function that takes the feature name as input, and returns True (the feature is on) or False (the feature is off).

-For example, if you want to enable features only on Tuesdays:
+For example, if you want to enable features on Tuesdays:

     from datetime import date